lucas-segundo/lucas-segundo/README.md

 ### Hi, I'm Lucas and welcome to my profile!

-I currently work as Front-end developer, but I got projects to work as Fullstack and Data Analytics.
+I currently work as a Front-end developer but I got projects to work as Fullstack and Data Analytics.

 * I'm into to: TDD and Clean Architecture.
 * I love to: play games, meet friends and eat pizza.
 * I'm Nerd (You don't say!).
+* I'm the founder of the Nuancias, a publishing website.

 #### Connect with me:
 <div>